-A living history event titled, “Pontiac’s Rebellion – Uprising and Revenge on the Frontier” will be held at the Fairgrounds in Cochranton, Pennsylvania on Saturday, July 14 and Sunday, July 15, 2018.
+A living history event titled, “Prelude to Independence – Unrest in the Ohio Country” will be held at the Fairgrounds in Cochranton, Pennsylvania on Saturday, July 11 and Sunday, July 12, 2020.
 An acclaimed group of authors, historians, re-enactors and living historians will stage two full days of presentations and exhibits to explore this pivotal time period and the events that happened both in western Pennsylvania and throughout the Ohio Country.

-An assortment of other exhibitors will be included on the grounds, including members of the Society of Pennsylvania Archaeology and the local French Creek Archaeological Society that will display and discuss 18th Century artifacts unearthed in the region.
-A variety of demonstrations including military drill, flint knapping and blacksmithing by the French Creek Living History Association and other re-enactment and historical groups will provide educational and entertaining activities for all members of the family.
+An assortment of exhibitors will be included on the grounds, including members of the Society of Pennsylvania Archaeology and the local French Creek Archaeological Society that will display and discuss 18th Century artifacts unearthed in the region.
+A variety of demonstrations including military drill, flint knapping and blacksmithing by members of the Augusta County Militia, French Creek Living History Association and and other re-enactment and historical groups will provide educational and entertaining activities for all members of the family.
 A variety of period “sutlers” will demonstrate crucial trade skills of the period, including forging, tinsmithing and fur trading.
-A formal “Children’s Program” will be offered – a first for this event - enabling young and aspiring historians to experience colonial history and life on a firsthand basis.
-Finally, a distinguished gathering of some of the leading artists who specialize on this period of history will also be present at the event, including western Pennsylvania residents Robert Griffing and John Buxton.

 Other activities during the event will include a waterborne expedition, with a group of colonial and Native American re-enactors paddling down French Creek.
 Coming ashore near the junction of Sugar Creek, where they will establish military encampments and foraging camps.
 These camps will be open to the public and visitors will have an opportunity to observe and experience the lifestyle and hardships of the period.
-The artifact display of Native American materials will be housed in one of the museum buildings and for those with an interest in the field of Archaeology, Mercyhurst University’s Archaeological Institute will conduct a series of “dig boxes” for the aspiring artifact hunter, demonstrating the modern procedures used to rediscover the past.
+For those with an interest in the field of Archaeology, Mercyhurst University’s Anthropology and Archaeology Department will conduct a series of “dig boxes” for the aspiring artifact hunters, as well as provide demonstrations of the modern procedures and technologies used to rediscover the past.

 The event is open to the public, and attendance and parking will be free.
 Primary parking will be at the Cochranton Junior-Senior High School.
 Food and beverages will be available for purchase throughout the day on Saturday at the Fairgrounds.
 The event’s sponsors and participants are hopeful that the event’s activities will be truly interesting and engaging for the public, and are excited about the prospects for what is becoming an annual event in our community and region.